Aferiy P210 Power Station

 Some inverters will produce a square wave, some will produce a modified sign wave, but the Aferiy produces a pure and clean sign wave.
 The Aferiy outputs 110 volts.
 I plugged two heat guns into the power station, turned them on and it loaded the power station down to 1850 watts.
 I checked the output voltage and it remained at 110 volts.
 While using the Aferiy to power my portable station I did not notice any RFI issues.
 In other words, no interference was noted on any of my radios.

 As mentioned above, the power station can be used as a UPS.
 Plug the unit into an AC outlet, turn on the Aferiy via the power button near the top right hand corner of the display, plug in what you are supplying power to and then push the button on the right hand side of the until, just above the 6 AC outlets, to turn on the AC power out sockets.
 The unit puts the internal batteries in bypass.
 If power to the supply is dropped the unit will supply power from the internal batteries within 10 ms. In UPS mode the station will supply a continuous power level of up to 1100 watts while in the bypass mode.
+Once you exceed 1100 watts, you will at that point be drawing power off of the internal power station's batteries.

 The display is packed with useful information.
 The center of the display shows the charge status of the internal batteries.
 The top left corner will show the amount of time left to charge the batteries.
 The bottom left shows how much time is left until the batteries are discharged.
 The bottom right hand side of the display shows how much power drain is being consumed at that time and the top right hand side shows how many watts is being supplied to charge the power station.